Vinen88/ASP-Search/README.md

 ## Data

-Data is very unique there is alot of repitition.
-Better data could be found and plugged in I guess?
+Data isn't very unique there is alot of repitition.
+Better data could be found and models adjusted in I guess?

 ## Search